Jeanne Vertefeuille: Career

 In 1976, Vertefeuille wrote The GRU Today, which was a study on the operations of the GRU, the Soviet Union's foreign military intelligence organisation.

 She was made the lead investigator of a small team looking at the high rate of Soviet double agent disappearances in 1986.
 As it became more clear to the team that there could be a mole in the organization, Vertefeuille worked to keep the team small and focused to minimize the chances of the mole escaping before an arrest could be made.
 Over the course of eight years, this investigation led her to Ames's involvement in the disappearances – he had exposed them in exchange for millions of dollars, leading to at least eight executions.
-The investigation was fraught with difficulty, but the team began to uncover his treachery in 1989 when it was found that he had bought luxury cars and a house, beyond the salary of a typical CIA agent.
+The investigation was fraught with difficulty, but the team began to uncover his treachery in 1989 when it was found that had bought luxury cars and a house, items beyond the salary of a typical CIA agent.
 The case was not cracked until 1991, when Vertefeuille and her team correlated Ames's meeting times with large deposits in his bank account.
 She officially retired in 1992 but continued to work as a contractor until a few months before her death in 2012.
 Ames was arrested with the involvement of the FBI on February 21, 1994.
 Prior to his arrest, Ames had told the KGB that Vertefeuille had the requisite access to be framed instead.